italia/spid-cie-oidc-docs/docs/en/la_federazione_delle_identita.rst

 How to participate
 ++++++++++++++++++

-To join in the SPID and CIE id Federations, a participant must publish its configuration (Entity Configuration) at its own web endpoint :ref:`.well-known/openid-federation<Esempio_EN1>`.
+The participant MUST publish its configuration
+(Entity Configuration) at the webpath :ref:`.well-known/openid-federation<Esempio_EN1>`.

 The technical and administrative representatives complete the onboarding procedure, defined by the Federation Authority or by an Intermediary (SA),